The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 Landed property is a type of residential property in Singapore that comes with land ownership and they include bungalows, semi-detached houses, and terrace houses.
 They are typically more spacious than other types of residential properties.

 Landed properties are known for their exclusivity.
-They are usually bigger than other types of housing and owners have exclusive rights to the land within their boundary, which include any outdoor spaces such as the front yard and back yard.
+They are usually bigger than other types of housing in Singapore and owners have exclusive rights to the land within their boundary, which include any outdoor spaces such as the front and back yards.

 Hence, they usually come with a higher price tag compared to other housing options.
-But they offer homeowners more privacy and space for gardening, outdoor activities, or even a private parking porch for some.
+But they offer homeowners more privacy and space for gardening, landscaping, and other outdoor activities within their compounds.
+Some may even come with private parking porches.

 Singapore Property Market – Factors to Consider